-Again, be sure to check with your insurer what waiting periods might apply to you.
+Again, be sure to check with your insurer about any waiting periods that may apply to you.

-Depending on how many dental implants you require, the total cost can be range between $4,500 for a single implant to $19,000 for All-On-4 dental implants in Melbourne.
+Depending on how many dental implants you require, the total cost can range between $4,500 for a single implant to $20,000 for All-on-4 dental implants in Melbourne.

-If you only have a general dental cover on your policy, this only covers part of the cost for routine dental treatments and won’t help with dental implant treatment.
+If you only have a general dental cover on your policy, this only covers part of the cost for routine dental treatments and won’t help with dental implant treatment and dental care.

 Generally speaking, Medicare does not cover dental examinations and treatments such as dental implants.
 Still, in some cases, Medicare may contribute to the cost of deemed clinically necessary procedures.